sungchang-ha/webos-ose-site/README.md

 In the [Hugo releases](https://github.com/gohugoio/hugo/releases) page, download an extended version of Hugo (with the name in `hugo_extended_0.**_***-64bit.***` format) and install the package.

-**Note:** This site has been test with the extended version of Hugo v0.53 or higher.
+**Note:** This site has been tested with the extended version of Hugo v0.53.
+Netlify has issues with fetching v0.54, so we recommend that you use v0.53 to sync up the environment.

 For details on setup, you can refer to the following section for details: